soundcloud/remixin/README.md

   - properties or methods which specifically should override the values already defined on the target object.
 - `defaults`: `{Object.<String,*>}`
-  - properties or methods which should be applied to the target object only if they do not already exist on that object or in its prototype chain.
+  - properties or methods which should be applied to the target object only if they do not already exist on that object.
+Properties defined in the prototype chain will be overridden.
 - `merge`: `{Object.<String,Array|Object|String}`
   - a map of objects, arrays or strings to apply to the target object, merging with existing properties if they already exist.
 The merge strategy used depends on the data type used in the mixin: